-Keep the ON/OFF switch off when cruise control is not in use: Leaving the ON/OFF switch on when not using the cruise control is dangerous as it may be switched on accidentally.
+Keep the ON/OFF switch off when cruise control is not in use:

+Leaving the ON/OFF switch on when not using the cruise control is dangerous as you may hit one of the other buttons and put the vehicle in cruise control unexpectedly.
 This could result in loss of vehicle control.